My role in the STEMM industry...

 - This will leave a significant gap in the representation of female leaders in STEMM.
 Without role models to look up to, it will be even harder to attract and retain women and girls into STEMM industries, leaving an even larger skills shortage that will be difficult to fill.

 - Research also shows that companies are more prosperous and innovative if they have more than 30% of women at senior levels.
-To survive in the future, STEMM industries need women at senior levels to ensure they have the required workforce and the sustainability to remain competitive.
+To survive in the future, STEMM industries need each gender at senior levels to ensure they have the required workforce and the sustainability to remain competitive.

-Despite this importance, progress towards creating gender diversity has actually stalled
+Despite this importance, progress towards creating gender inclusive culture has actually stalled

-Awareness of gender diversity is at an all time high and many companies are spending time and money on initiatives, yet in some areas, diversity is actually reversing.
+Awareness of gender inclusion is at an all time high and many companies are spending time and money on initiatives, yet in some areas, gender inclusion is actually reversing.

 Why is this?

 - We don’t yet know what works.
-Research shows that when it comes to taking action on diversity, there is a lack of evidence of what actually creates results.
+Research shows that when it comes to taking action on creating inclusive culture, there is a lack of evidence of what actually creates results.

 - Our society is hardwired with unconcious biases and assumptions which limit both men and women.